assadullah96/demo/README.md

 # Introduction
-This is the demo project for intelliJ for git integration
+This is the demo project for intelliJ for git integration. this is on branch feature.